mokhtarabadi/meuse/docs/installation/configuration/_index.md

 The list of available parsers can be found in the yummy [README](https://github.com/exoscale/yummy#additional-yaml-tags).

-Secrets can be loaded using the special `!secret` or `!envsecret` (to read a secret from an environment variable) tags.
+Secrets can be loaded using the special `!secret` or `!envvar` (to read a secret from an environment variable) tags.
 These tags will indicate to Meuse that the value is a secret and extra security measures will be added to the variable.

 Here is a commented example of a Meuse configuration: